tpoechtrager/sdos-test/README.md

     useless, and will make the test client use one CPU core completely
 - `showfps 1` now uses a different internal logic: fps counting should be more precise and responsive, but the downside is that the refresh rate is now fixed to one second.
+Also, `showfpsrange 1` has no effect.

 # Giving Feedback #